Thanks to The Whiteface Lodge for hosting our stay and experience.

 Spend time savoring every moment

 While we took advantage of the full kitchen and cooked some meals inside our room, there are some great spots for dining within the resort.
 Besides the 24-hour in-room dining, the breakfast buffet had delicious pancakes, omelets, and pastries.
-And enjoying dinner at Kanu is a must—everything we ate was delicious and beautifully presented, and the short rib and scallops were our favorites.
-They also have a nice children’s menu with all kid-friendly favorites, mocktails, grilled steak, salmon, and chicken.
+And enjoying dinner at Kanu is a must—everything we ate was beautifully presented, and the short ribs and scallops were our favorites.
+They also have an excellent children’s menu with all kid-friendly favorites, mocktails, grilled steak, salmon, and chicken.
 After dinner, we stopped at Peak 47, the more casual restaurant serving lunch and dinner across the hall, which had yummy specialty cocktails, TVs to watch a game, and comfy sofas in front of a crackling fire where you can relax and have a drink.

-If we had another day or two to enjoy the lodge, my husband and I would have put the kids in the (completely free) Kamp Kanu Kid’s program while we enjoyed The Spa.
-Even though the Lodge Mud Wrap, the Apple Cider Masque, and Massage or an Outdoorsman Facial were calling our name, we were having too much fun at the other amenities at the resort.
-I had planned on working out in the well-equipped fitness center with a generous schedule of complimentary fitness classes but ended up staying longer in the pool with the kids.
+If we had another day or two to enjoy the lodge, my husband and I would have put the kids in some of the scheduled activities like scavenger hunts or Kamp Kanu, the complimentary day-time kid’s program, while we enjoyed The Spa.
+Even though the Lodge Mud Wrap, the Great Outdoors Facial, or a Deep Tissue Massage were calling our name, we were having too much fun at the other amenities at the resort.
+I had planned on working out in the well-equipped fitness center with a generous schedule of complimentary fitness classes, but I stayed longer in the pool with the kids.
 We also wanted to explore the property’s snowshoe and cross-country ski trails (next time).
 At checkout, my kids were already buzzing about when we could come back, and we all agreed that we couldn’t wait to visit the lodge in a totally different season—summer, for sure.

 There is also an indoor pool option for more winter fun.
 Photo Credit: The Whiteface Lodge